 It is likely that the Bouldens were early car owners, which would have eased the difficulty of living in remote Wedgwood.
 Mr. Boulden’s work was in the delivery business, listed on the census of 1910 as an “expressman” which might have meant doing deliveries via horse-drawn wagon.
-On the census of 1920 he was listed as a truck driver, which meant a motorized vehicle.
+On the census of 1920 Mr. Boulden was listed as a truck driver, which meant a motorized vehicle.
 By 1930 both Mr. Boulden and his younger son George were associated with an oil company and a chain of gas stations.
 In 1930 George was 25 years old and he operated the Boyer Service Station at 24th & Boyer in Montlake.

 In early Wedgwood there was no electricity or city water supply.
 When house lots were sold, the boundaries of the lot were to be marked.
 Homeowners would decide how to place their new house on the lot according to where the water source (a well) would be, and where streets would be at some future time when streets were put through.
 In the case of the Bouldens’ house in 1907 a mistake was made, because the Bouldens’ house was later found to be placed partly out over the property line into what became NE 80th Street.
 The neighborhood was still in unincorporated King County and had a very rural aspect, so no one did anything about the house until the growing years of the 1950s when NE 80th Street was to be officially put through on that block.

 When the time came to put through NE 80th as a completed, paved street, the City of Seattle notified the owner, Floyd Van Sant, that he was required to move the 3103 house out of the street area.
 Mr. Van Sant was an electrician and apparently he felt that he was knowledgeable enough and bold enough to take on the City in a fair fight.
 An article in the Wedgwood Echo community newspaper of October 1955 said that,